 Versatile high protein muffins to suit your tastes

-I'm going to try making some savoury versions of these muffins soon - using potato instead of banana and including flavour bombs such as caramelised onions, chorizo and grilled red peppers.
+I'm also going to try making some savoury versions of these muffins soon - using potato or sweet potato instead of banana and including flavour bombs such as caramelised onions, chorizo and grilled red peppers.

 Gluten Free Banana Protein Muffins

-- 1 tablespoon coconut oil, butter or ghee melted
+- 4 teaspoons melted coconut oil, butter or ghee

 - 2 teaspoons gluten free baking powder